bondarukoleh/allure_reports_playground/allure_server/README.md

 #### From API
 To send the results via API, you need to do a couple of things. <br>
-Example how AQA send results you can find in [AutomationTestsCore framework][zipSendExample]
+Example how AQA send results you can find in [report helpers][zipSendExample]

 1. Zip the `allure-results` folder after your test run, and name it with BUILD_ID of the CI Pipeline
 2. Gather the information about the tests in array, i.e. `['TEST_ENVIRONMENT', 'TEST_SUITE', 'JOB_NAME']`, etc